finnickniu/tensorflow_object_detection_tflite/readme.md

-1. Run demo.cpp on x86 unbuntu, make sure opencv is installed.
+1. Run demo.cpp on x86 unbuntu, make sure opencv and bazel is installed.
     1. Build libtensorflowlite.so, under the tensorflow directory.
     ```
                 bazel build -c opt //tensorflow/lite:libtensorflowlite.so --fat_apk_cpu=arm64-v8a